 A key function of the Centre of Excellence is the continual testing of Fenner Dunlop belting products to ensure that the very highest standards are met.
 Conveyor belting, particularly for use in underground applications, is subject to rigorous safety testing in our state-of-the-art facilities to ensure that all belts meet the most stringent requirements.

 Our in-house dynamic performance testing ensures that every belt is fit for purpose.

-The Fenner Dunlop approach to fire safety testing is based on the premise that a belt should never be the cause of a fire, should be difficult to ignite and, if ignited by an external fire source, should not propagate the fire.
-Whilst fire resistance specifications vary from country to country, Fenaplast belts can be formulated to meet any fire performance specifications in the world.
+The Fenner Dunlop approach to fire safety testing is based on the premise that a belt should never be the cause of a fire, should be difficult to ignite, and if ignited by an external fire source, should not propagate the fire.
+Whilst fire resistance specifications vary from country to country, Fenner Dunlop belts can be formulated to meet any fire performance specifications in the world.
 The tests carried out on conveyor belts to assess their compliance with fire safety standards are associated with four particular hazards.

-All Fenner Dunlop belting is produced within our Quality Management System which is compliant with ISO 9001:2000.
-As part of this system, the quality of all belt is verified prior to despatch by a programme of comprehensive testing.
-Typically this testing will include
+All Fenner Dunlop belting is produced within our Quality Management System which is compliant with ISO 9001:2015.
+As part of this system, the quality of all belts is verified prior to despatch by a programme of comprehensive testing.
+Typically this testing will include:

 - dimensional measurements

 - small scale safety tests (laboratory flame and electrical resistance)